Cloud-Computing-Spring-2025/hands-on-4-mapreduce-hadoop-movie-script-analysis-maroofansari2310/README.md

 # Analyze the movie script using Hadoop MapReduce

-The **Movie Script Analysis** project implements a Hadoop MapReduce program to analyze a movie script dataset.
-The program processes a movie script where each line represents a character's dialogue.
+The **Movie Script Analysis** project utilizes a Hadoop MapReduce program to examine a movie script dataset, processing each line as a character's dialogue.

 # Approach and Implementation
 The key tasks are: